 Your sustainability certification or program should keep you apprised of changes and updates to the program.
 However, it’s always a good idea to measure and track your sustainability and set targets for improvement.
 Many certifications have tiered systems, and you should always strive to reach the highest certifications, whether this means becoming carbon neutral, achieving net zero waste, or other lofty aspirations.

 Embrace a sustainable future

 Besides carbon offset services, we also help companies to become more sustainable in other ways.
-Our team has worked with thousands of businesses to help them painlessly build sustainability into their business.
+Our team has worked with thousands of businesses to help them painlessly build sustainability and green initiatives into their business.
 Download the eBook to learn more about getting started.